-The cultural resources survey of the project was conducted on August 10, 2021.
+The cultural resources survey of the project was conducted on February 24, 2022.
 The reconnaissance of the property consisted of an intensive survey using a series of parallel transects spaced at approximately 10-meter intervals.
-Approximately 80 percent of the ground surface was visible during the survey due to recent disking, and no constraints were encountered.
+Approximately 80 percent of the ground surface was visible during the survey due to recent disking and no constraints to the survey were encountered.
 Digital photographs were taken to document project conditions during the survey (see Section 5.2).